odoo/odoo/doc/workflows.rst

 In other words, it is possible to react and take transitions in the parent workflow as activities are executed in the sublow.

+Server actions
+''''''''''''''

+An activity can run a "Server Action" by specifying its ID in the ``action_id`` attribute.

+Python action
+'''''''''''''

+An activity can run some Python code, provided through the ``action`` attribute.
+See the section about transition conditions to read about the evaluation environment.

+Split mode
+''''''''''

+After an activity has been processed, its outgoing transitions will be tried.
+Normally, if a transition can be taken, OpenERP will do it and proceed to the activity the transition leads to.

+Actually, when more than a single transition is leaving an activity, OpenERP can proceed, or not, depending on the other transitions.
+That is, the condition on the transitions can be combined together, and the combined result will instruct OpenERP to cross zero, one, or all the transitions.
+The way they are combined is controlled by the ``split_mode`` attribute.

+There are indeed three modes to decide how to combine the transition conditions, ``XOR``, ``OR``, and ``AND``.

+``XOR``
+    When the transitions are combined with a ``XOR`` split mode, as soon as a transition with a condition that evaluates to true is found, the transition is taken and the other will not be tried.

+``OR``
+    With an ``OR`` mode, all the transitions with a condition that evaluates to true are taken.
+The remaining transitions will not be tried later.

+``AND``
+   With an ``AND`` mode, OpenERP will wait for all transition conditions to evaluate to true, then cross all the transitions at the same time.

+Join mode
+'''''''''

+Just as departing transition conditions can be combined together to decide whether they can be taken or not, arriving transitions can be combined together to decide if an activity must be run.
+The attribute to control that behavior is called ``join_mode``.

+The join mode is a bit simpler than the split mode: only two modes are provided, ``XOR`` and ``AND``.

+``XOR``
+    An activity with a ``XOR`` join mode will be run as soon as a transition is crossed to arrive at the activity.

+``AND``
+   With an ``AND`` mode, the activity will wait for all its incoming transitions to be crossed before being run.